By Freedom of Religion of South Africa (FOR SA)

 SAHRC vs Chris van Wyk (P.E.
 Magistrate’s Court, Equality Court)*

 The SAHRC, on behalf of various complainants, has instituted a case of unfair discrimination against Chris van Wyk (a pastor of the Dutch Reformed Church) in the P.E.
 Equality Court, following his statement that “if all sexual orientations are a gift of God, as argued by Rev Nelis Janse van Rensburg, to be consistent in his argument he would have to include all sexual orientations and that would include something like paedophilia.”
-The case, which is opposed by Van Wyk, has been referred for mediation on 28 September 2020.
+In October 2020, the SAHRC confirmed in writing that it would withdraw its case against Van Wyk.
+Van Wyk’s attorneys are still awaiting the formal notice of withdrawal however.

 In re Dr Jacques de Vos (HPCSA)

-Dr Jacques de Vos, a former military hospital doctor, is facing a disciplinary enquiry by the Health Professions Council of South Africa (HPCSA), who is accusing him of unprofessional conduct for advising a patient that abortion is the killing of an unborn human being.
-Dr de Vos has been barred from practising medicine since July 2017, while the case against him has been delayed repeatedly by the HPCSA (and most recently, by COVID-19).
-We understand that the hearing will hopefully resume within the next three or four weeks.
+Dr Jacques de Vos, a former military hospital doctor, who was subjected to a disciplinary enquiry by the Health Professions Council of South Africa (HPCSA) who accused him of unprofessional conduct for advising a patient that abortion is the killing of an unborn human being, has instructed his attorneys to launch an application in the North Gauteng High Court to compel the Health Professions Council of South Africa (HPCSA) to deliver a verdict.
+This is after the HPCSA withdrew its case, but without delivering a verdict.
+Dr de Vos had been barred from practising medicine since July 2017, due to the HPCSA’s case against him.

 The South African Hindu Dharma Sabha vs Rev. Joseph and Revival Ministries (Chatsworth Magistrate’s Court, Equality Court)*